wso2-extensions/identity-inbound-auth-sts/docs/config.md

 the service of issuing a security token to authenticate a user for your client application, using WS-Trust protocols.

    1. The code for the sample can be checked out from the [GitHub repository](https://github.com/wso2/samples-is).
-   2. Once downloaded the identity server samples, go inside to `SAMPLES-IS/sts/sts-client` directory to build the STS client.
+   2. Once downloaded the identity server samples, go inside the `<SAMPLES-IS>/sts/sts-client` directory to build the STS client.
    3. Build the client using `mvn install`.
    4. Once the client is built successfully, run the `sts-client.sh` file in Unix or `sts-client.bat` in Windows.
 You can see that the SAML token issued from the STS is being printed by the client.